maxdacko/data_challenge/README.md

 5. Run the desired script: python 01_data_analysis.py

 ## Results
-The output and results will be available in the result folder.
+The output and results are available in the result folder, in a PDF format.